DATES: 02/13/2018 - 09/05/2018

 Eric Michel was born in Aix-en-Provence in 1962.
-He started to learn music and painting at the age of nine through Martenot artistic education method.
-After advanced studies in mathematics and economy, he started a career in international finance, while pursuing his artistic activities.
+He started to learn music and painting at the age of nine through the Martenot artistic education method.
+After completing advanced studies in mathematics and economy, he started a career in international finance while pursuing his creative activities.

-Following a path opened by Yves Klein, James Turrell and Dan Flavin, his work, and particularly his fluorescent neon installations and videos, creates a vibrating space, in search for immateriality. www.ericmichel.net
+Following Yves Klein, James Turrell, and Dan Flavin’s path, his work, particularly his fluorescent neon installations and videos, creates a vibrating space in a search for immateriality.

 “I love the light.
 It is the privileged vehicle for my sensitivity, for my work.
 Light has something unique: it is simultaneously corpuscular and undulatory, material and immaterial.
 As far as I’m concerned, the artist needs to be a ferryman, to be precise between the material to the immaterial, from the real to the imaginary, towards a pure sensitivity.” – ERIC MICHEL.